sorschad/timberlineupfitters/frontend/DEPLOYMENT.md

 ## Notes

-- The `netlify.toml` file is already configured for Next.js
+- The `netlify.toml` file in the root directory is configured for the monorepo structure
 - API routes will be available at your domain + `/api/*`
 - Static assets will be served from the CDN
 - Draft mode and preview functionality will work with proper environment variables
+- The Next.js plugin handles all the complex routing and optimization automatically